shopware/docs/concepts/framework/http_cache.md

 ### Cache Cookies

 Shopware uses several client cookies to differentiate the requests.
-This allows us to save the cache differentiated between clients e.g. different customer groups or different active rules.
+This allows us to save the cache differentiated between clients, e.g., different customer groups or different active rules.

 #### sw-currency

-This cookie will be set when the non-logged in customer with empty cart changes the current currency.
+This cookie will be set when the non-logged-in customer with an empty cart changes the current currency.
 Why does Shopware need a separate cookie for currency?
-It allows us to maximize the cache-hits for non-logged in customers as we seperate the cache as less as possible.
+It allows us to maximize the cache hits for non-logged-in customers as we separate the cache as less as possible.

 ### sw-cache-hash

 This cookie replaces the `sw-currency` cookie and contains the active rules and active currency.
-This cookie will be set when the active rules do not match the default anymore \(e.g. customer login / items in cart\).
+This cookie will be set when the active rules do not match the default anymore \(e.g., customer login/items in cart\).

 ### sw-states

 This cookie describes the current session in simple tags like `cart-filled` and `logged-in`.
-When the client tags fit to the response `sw-invalidation-states` header the cache will be skipped.
+When the client tags fit the response `sw-invalidation-states` header, the cache will be skipped.

-Example usage for this feature is to save the cache for logged in customers only.
+An example of usage for this feature is to save the cache for logged-in customers only.

 ## Cache invalidation

-As soon as a response has been defined as cacheable, and the response is written to the cache, it is tagged accordingly.
+As soon as a response has been defined as cacheable and the response is written to the cache, it is tagged accordingly.
 For this purpose, the core uses all cache tags generated during the request or loaded from existing cache entries.
 The cache invalidation of a storefront controller route is controlled by the cache invalidation of the Store API routes.

 For more information about Store API cache invalidation, you can refer to the [Add Cache for Store API Route Guide](../../guides/plugins/plugins/framework/store-api/add-caching-for-store-api-route.md).

 This is because all data loaded in a storefront controller, is loaded in the core via the corresponding Store API routes and provided with corresponding cache tags.
-So the tags of the http cache entries we have in the core consists of the sum of all Store API tags generated or loaded during the request.
+So the tags of the http cache entries we have in the core consist of the sum of all Store API tags generated or loaded during the request.
 Therefore the invalidation of a controller route is controlled over the Store API cache invalidation.